moghit-eou/EBRAIN-DevSecOps-handbook/README.md

 DevSecOps-aligned CI/CD security pipeline, built as a Google Summer of Code 2026 project for the EBRAINS community, using the **Medical Informatics Platform (MIP)** as the proof of concept.

+> **Status: active, in progress.** This handbook documents a Google Summer
+> of Code 2026 project that is still under active development.
+Content
+> reflects the pipelines as they exist today, not a finished, frozen
+> product.
+Commands, thresholds, and file layouts may still change before
+> the project ends.
+Where something is a decision still being discussed
+> rather than a shipped fact, it is marked as such.

 ## Table of Contents